Building a Sustainable Low-Energy Business

 One of the superpowers of the low-energy entrepreneur is the ability to get creative with systems and support.
 Rather than trying to do everything yourself, look for opportunities to automate repetitive tasks or outsource to capable collaborators.

-This could involve setting up workflows in tools like Notion (using my Notion templates), using AI to automate some tasks or hiring a virtual assistant to handle administrative duties.
+This could involve setting up workflows in tools like Notion, using AI to automate some tasks or hiring a virtual assistant to handle administrative duties.
 The key is to free up your precious energy for the high-impact, high-value work that truly lights you up.

 Embracing Flexibility